 Port 3 (Physical U7.4) (Logical DQ5-) (Diff_Port 2)

-Parameter Name Rules
+Port Subparameter Name Rules

-Type: The value is either S or P. S stands for Signal, P stands for Power (aka Rail).
-Default is S.
+Type: The value is either S or P. S stands for Signal, P stands for Power (in other words, rail).
+If not specified, the Type default is S.

-Physical: The value is a string that described the physical location of the terminal used to generate the s-parameter data.
-This can be a pin on a component, an xyz location of the probe, or it a sheet/node location is a schematic.
-It should be a string that clearly indicates to a human where the probe used to measure the s-parameter data or how to connect to the s-parameter in a circuit simulator.
-For a PCB, this should either be a reference designator (refdes) dot pin number (e.g., U7.3), or an X,Y, Layer..
-There are special rules that can be followed to automatically hook up the TS file in IBIS and EMD [Interconnect Model]s and in IBIS [C_comp_Model]s.
-If the value of Physical is BUS_LABEL:<name>, then <name> shall be either defined in the IBIS or EMD file, or defined in the Bus_Labels subparameter section.
+Physical: The value is a string that describes the physical location of the terminal used to generate the Port network data.
+This can be a pin on a component, a set of coordinates identifying the location of a probe, or a sheet and node location for a schematic.
+The string should clearly indicate to a human where, for instance, the probe used to measure the S-parameter data is placed, or how to connect to the described network element in a circuit simulator.
+For a printed circuit board (PCB), the argument to “Physical” should either be a reference designator (also called a “refdes”), followed by a dot and a pin number (e.g., U7.3), or an X,Y, Layer, with each coordinate value separated by the colon (“:”) character.
+X and Y values shall be numeric (floating point) values.
+Layer may be a numeric (floating point) value, a non-negative integer, or a string without whitespace.
+There are special rules that can be followed to automatically connect the element described by the Touchstone network data in IBIS and EMD [Interconnect Model]s and in IBIS [C_comp_Model]s.
+If the value is provided in the Bus_Label:<name> format, then <name> shall be either defined in the IBIS or EMD file, or defined in the Bus_Labels subparameter section.

-Allowed Physical Names for C Comp Models
+Allowed Physical names for C Comp Models:

 Buffer_I/O